Fologram/twinbuild.docs/glossary/index.md

 _IPD_ - Inter Pupil Distance used by the HoloLens to correctly display the depth of holograms on the stereo display.

-_Connection Code_ - A QR code containing a link to a model hosted on the cloud
+_Connection Code (Link)_ - A QR code containing a link to a model hosted on the cloud

 _Publishing_ - The process of packaging, compressing, and previewing a model in a web browser

-_Registration Code_ - A QR code used to correct for hologram positional error by fixing a point in model space to a point in physical space
+_Registration Code (Marker)_ - A QR code used to correct for hologram positional error by fixing a point in model space to a point in physical space

 _SLAM_ - Simultaneous Localization and Mapping.
 SLAM algorithms are used by the HoloLens to estimate camera motion from visible feature points